 A comparison of Photovoltaic & Thermopile Pyranometers Measurements

-A thermopile pyranometer is capable of picking up the whole of the solar spectrum that arrives on Earth’s surface, from the ultra-violet (UV) to the far infra-red (FIR).
+A thermopile pyranometer is capable of picking up the entire solar spectrum that arrives at Earth’s surface, from the ultra-violet (UV) to the far infra-red (FIR).
 This can be seen in Fig. 1, where the yellow area represents the reference solar spectrum.

 This peculiarity allows the pyranometer to carry out an accurate measurement of the solar irradiance on the Earth’s surface (quantity expressed in W/m2), thus making it a unique tool for the study of meteorology and climate change.

 Another distinctive feature is its very low drifting.
 In a photovoltaic field, the output returned from a pyranometer continuously exposed to sun and freeze stays the same for a very long time.
 Deviations within 1% from those of our reference thermopile pyranometers, installed on the system for 2 years (SR20) have been registered (such feature has been observed on the pyranometers of the best manufacturers).

 Unfortunately, the ‘flat’ spectral response of thermopile-type pyranometer (see Fig. 1, cyan bell curve) is an element that could reduce accuracy when measuring the performance of a photovoltaic system.